-To add insult to injury, those equipment calibrations on things like pipettes that you’ve been doing since starting work in a lab, NATA is now telling you that you never did know how to do them properly and you have to pay someone else to do them.
+Here’s something to add insult to injury.
+You know those equipment calibrations on things like pipettes that you’ve been doing since starting work in a lab?
+Well, NATA is now telling you that you never did know how to do them properly and you have to pay someone else to do them!
 It’s overwhelming.
 Are lab staff suddenly incompetent when it comes to performing something as simple as a pipette calibration?

 Did you know that boring old Measurement Uncertainty can help you out?

 A good understanding of the sources of uncertainty in your methods (including your calibration methods) will help you to make decisions.
 This includes which equipment can be calibrated in-house and which ones really do need an expert hand.

 One lab calculated the uncertainty budget for their pipette checks and it was better than the external calibration that NATA was demanding.
 And it was traceable.

 Understanding your system

 Getting to know your methods intimately in this way will help you stand your ground and explain how your laboratory does meet the requirements for traceability in measurements.

 You will also have the evidence to back your decisions on:

 - competency assessments and training programs